Yvelines's 5th constituency

-The 5th constituency of Yvelines is a French legislative constituency in the Yvelines département.
+The 5th constituency of Yvelines is a legislative constituency in the north-central French department of Yvelines.

 Description

 The 5th constituency of Yvelines is one of a group of constituencies within the department formed from the wealthy western suburbs of Paris.
 The seat includes Maisons-Laffitte to the west of the Seine and Sartrouville on the eastern side.

 Until 2017 the constituency consistently returned conservatives to the National Assembly.
 Its former representative Jacques Myard first won the seat in 1993.
 In both 2002 and 2007 he won over 50% of the vote in the first round thus negating the need for a second round run off.